survivejs/react-book/manuscript/14_language_features.md

 ## String Interpolation

-Earlier dealing with strings was somewhat painful in JavaScript.
+Earlier, dealing with strings was somewhat painful in JavaScript.
 Usually you just ended up using a syntax like `'Hello' + name + '!'`.
 Overloading `+` for this purpose wasn't perhaps the smartest move.
 There also was no proper support for multi-line strings.
-Fortunately that has been fixed.
+Fortunately, that has been fixed.
 Consider the examples below:

 ```javascript
 const hello = `\`Hello ${name}!\``;